 - When you are entering a transaction, you'll only be able to see the name of the rate, not how the rate is made up.

-The tax type, regardless of the percentage or components, determines which boxes on your VAT Return the VAT portion of transactions that use this rate are reported - refer to VAT Return - box calculations.
-Take note of the boxes Xero will report rates such as those for the EC or exempt rates, so that your VAT and overall sales/purchases are reported correctly.
+The tax type, regardless of the percentage or components, determines which boxes on your GST Return the GST portion of transactions that use this rate are reported - refer to How the GST Return works in Xero.

 The tax types available are: